-To manage the risks of nanoparticles, employers need to understand the:
+To manage the risks of nanoparticles, employers need to understand:

-- hazardous properties of products which contain engineered nanomaterials
+- the hazardous properties of products that contain engineered nanomaterials

-- potential for exposure to engineered nanomaterials which may be harmful
+- the potential for exposure to engineered nanomaterials that may be harmful

-- effectiveness of workplace controls to either prevent or minimise exposure.
+- and the effectiveness of workplace controls to either prevent or minimise exposure.

 Although the level of risk is uncertain, we know that products that can become airborne, such as fine powders, are more likely to pose a risk than products that are bound to other materials, such as those used in computer memory chips and storage devices.

 Methods, including using local exhaust ventilation (extraction), have been developed to prevent exposure to fumes such as those generated from high-energy processes, e.g. welding and grinding which contain some nanoparticles.

 Employers are encouraged to use the best practicable means of preventing or minimising workplace exposure to engineered nanomaterials by:

 - eliminating using potentially hazardous engineered nanomaterials in work activities where their use is not essential